HannahLilyW/texas-showdown/README.md

 # Run the container (Just kill the terminal once it hangs)
 make docker-run

-# Run the development install script inside the container
+# Run the development install script inside the container (Just press enter through the openssl prompts)
 make docker-install

 # Start a shell inside the container